huffstler/RiceBowl/Web/README.md

 TODO:

 ----

-  *Get rid of that F*&^*%G blue line that appears when you click on the url bar

   *Use Roboto font for everything

   *Hide the "Close, Minimize and Window" buttons in the top right

   *Maybe add a box shadow to bottom of inactive, unhovered tabs

-  *Give it some more material stuff, which will require reading all of this:                                                    https://www.google.com/design/spec/material-design/introduction.html